EOSIO/welcome/docs/02_getting-started/03_smart-contract-development/04_data-persistence.md

 cd CONTRACTS_DIR
 ```

-Create a new directory for our contract and enter the directory.
+Create a new directory for the contract and enter the directory.

 ```shell
 mkdir addressbook